yourcelf/olwidget/doc/doc.rst

 ========
 .. contents:: Contents

-``olwidget`` is a simple javascript library to turn a textarea containing (E)WKT geometry into an editable map, using openlayers.
-The map writes EWKT geometry to the textarea for later processing in forms.
+``olwidget`` is a simple javascript library to turn a textarea containing `WKT
+<http://en.wikipedia.org/wiki/Well-known_text>`_ geometry into an editable map,
+using openlayers.
+The map writes EWKT geometry (WKT with explicit SRID) to the textarea for later processing in forms.
 This is useful for anywhere you need a form to enter or edit precise geographic geometries for storage in a GIS database such as `PostGIS <http://postgis.refractions.net/>`_.

 ``olwidget`` supports multiple geometry types, any number of maps per page, multiple map providers, read-only maps, and much more (see options_ below).
 A